dmperandres/StippleShop/README.md

   * click the "Configure" button and select "Unix Makefiles" from the drop-down list, leave "Use native compilers" selected, then click the "Finish" button
   * this runs some processes and then shows some options; from these options select BUILD_JPEG and BUILD_PNG, in addition to the already selected ones
   * specify where the library and complementary files will be placed for a local installation: in the field CMAKE_INSTALL_PREFIX change `/usr/local` to `/home/user/code/opencv-4.9.0`
-  * click the "Configure" button to generate the Makefiles, then close the CMake GUI window
+  * click the "Generate" button to generate the Makefiles, then close the CMake GUI window
   * back in the command line, change to build folder: `cd build`
   * compile OpenCV by running `make` (depending on your machine and its processors it could be done quicker with the `-j` option and specifying the number of threads to use; e.g., `make -j4`); this process may take quite a while ...
   * finally do the local installation: `make install`